 France, Kids, Mountains, walking

 France has so many beautiful regions to explore!
-A few years ago we visited the Gorges du Verdon region in spring.
+A few years ago we visited the Gorges du Verdon region in Spring.
 Our lodgings were at campsite RCN Les Collines de Castellane in the town of Castellane.
-The weather was warm already (most days even hot) and there is plenty to do in the Gorges du Verdon with kids.
+The weather is already warm (most days even hot) and there is plenty to do in the Gorges du Verdon with kids.

 A visit to the Gorges itself is not described in this article.
 We planned that for the last day of our trip, but since rain was predicted, we weren’t in for a day out on the water.
 So no Gorges, but a visit to grottes and Grasse that day.
 Things to see and do in Nice would also be perfect with Castellane as a base.

-The first fun thing we undertook in the Gorges du Verdon with kids was a small walk.
-At the end of the campsite was a path to a small waterfall.
+The first fun thing we undertook in the Gorges du Verdon with kids was a short hike.
+At the end of the campground was a path to a small waterfall.
 It was a short walk of about 30 minutes with lots of shade.
 Which was great, since it was hot.
 There are no signs indicating the route, but it’s a pretty straight forward path.
 The concierges of Koko Holidays recommended visiting this small waterfall.
 There’s no entrance fee, the path is not very crowded.

 Below a waterfall, seen from above.
 Rocks under the water and surrounding it, the rest a small creek going further.
 Gorges du verdon with kids